Healthcare Administration Career Guide

 - Quality assurance: Healthcare administrators must hold themselves to high standards and be prepared to change goals to meet higher standards.

-Administrators will also need to know quite a bit about healthcare regulations, including the nuances of HIPAA laws, and must prioritize the safety of their team members and staff.
+Administrators will also need to be thoroughly familiar with healthcare regulations, including the nuances of HIPAA laws, and must prioritize the safety of their team members and staff.

 How Much Does a Healthcare Administrator Make?